thepav/gtree/README.md

 * Description: The number of different tree species in the given area.
 * Calculation Method: Query GIS objects in position point array, get COMMONNAME for each tree, keep track of number of new trees species.
 Return tree species count.

+## Location
+Location for each card is implemented as an array of location types, denoted using "locationtype".
+Each type has an associated set of data.
+Note that all location coordinates are stored using EPSG2240 (West Georgia State Plane).
+####Reference
+* Type Label: "reference"
+* Description: allows commonly used locations (such as zone and tour boundaries) to be referenced without needing to copy that data to each card
+* Location data:
+  * reference: the name of the location reference as defined in the "locations" section of Firebase

+####Boundary
+* Type Label: "boundary"
+* Description: a set of points which creates a bounding polygon
+* Location data:
+  * bounds: the set of bounding points

+####Circle
+* Type Label: "circle"
+* Description: a circular area with a center and radius (in survey feet)
+* Location data:
+  * centerX: x coordinate of the center of the circle
+  * centerY: y coordinate of the center of the circle
+  * radius: radius of the circle area